|

 Continue to build up your smashing power.
 As long as you are below 35

 yrs old, should not be a problem.
+Find the weaker player or whip to the

 Q. What's so special about your racquets?